Bernard Berenson: Personal life

 Berenson was born Bernhard Valvrojenski in Butrimonys, Vilnius Governorate (now in Alytus district of Lithuania) to a Litvak family – father Albert Valvrojenski, mother Judith Mickleshanski, and younger siblings including Senda Berenson Abbott.
 His father, Albert, grew up following an educational track of classical Jewish learning and contemplated becoming a rabbi.
 However, he became a practitioner of Haskalah, a European movement which advocated more integration of Jews into secular society.
 After his home and lumber business were destroyed by fire, he lived with his more traditionalist in-laws who pressured him to enroll Bernard with a Hebrew and Aramaic tutor.
-Instead, they emigrated to Boston, Massachusetts, in 1875, whereupon the family name was changed to "Berenson."
+Instead, they immigrated to Boston, Massachusetts, in 1875, whereupon the family name was changed to "Berenson".
 Bernard converted to Christianity in 1885, becoming an Episcopalian.
 Later, while living in Italy, he converted to Catholicism.

-After graduating from Boston Latin School, he attended the Boston University College of Liberal Arts as a freshman during 1883–84, but, unable to obtain instruction in Sanskrit from that institution, transferred to Harvard University for his sophomore year.
+After graduating from Boston Latin School, he attended the Boston University College of Liberal Arts as a freshman during 1883 to 1884, but, unable to obtain instruction in Sanskrit from that institution, transferred to Harvard University for his sophomore year.
 He graduated from Harvard and married Mary Smith, who became a notable art historian in her own right.
 Mary was the sister of Logan Pearsall Smith and of Alys Pearsall Smith, the first wife of Bertrand Russell.
 Mary had previously been married to barrister Frank Costelloe.
 Bernard Berenson was also involved in a long relationship with Belle da Costa Greene.
 Samuels (1987) mentions Mary's "reluctant acceptance (at times)" of this relationship.

 Among his friends were American writer Ray Bradbury, who wrote about their friendship in The Wall Street Journal and in his book of essays, Yestermorrow; Natalie Barney, who lived in Florence during World War II, and also her partner, Romaine Brooks; and art collector Edward Perry Warren.
-His circle of friends also included Isabella Stewart Gardner, Ralph Adams Cram, and George Santayana, the latter two having met each other through Bernard.
+His circle of friends also included Isabella Stewart Gardner, Edith Wharton, Ralph Adams Cram, and George Santayana, the latter two having met each other through Bernard.

 Marisa Berenson, an actress, is a distant cousin of Berenson's through Louis Kossivitsky.
 Louis was a nephew of Berenson's father, Albert Valvrojenski, the orphaned son of his sister.
-On arrival in the U.S. both Kossivitsky and Valvrojenski took the name of Berenson (Meryle Secrest, Being Bernard Berenson, p.
-34).
-Her sister, Berry Berenson, was an actress/photographer, and the wife of actor Anthony Perkins.
+On arrival in the U.S. both Kossivitsky and Valvrojenski took the name of Berenson.
+Marisa Berenson's sister, Berry Berenson, was an actress/photographer, and the wife of actor Anthony Perkins.
 Berry died on American Airlines Flight 11 in the September 11, 2001 attacks on New York City.